Loganhl/1600-Final/validation.md

 ---

 ### <ins>Code with Input Validation</ins><br>
 To add input validation to our code, we can simply create a system of filtering through the user input and removing common characters or words used to perform SQL injection.
 Below I have created a simple function that ensures that the users input only contains uppercase, lowercase, and numeric characters.
 I have also included parameterization, which we learned in the previous guide!
+In the code below, the query would fail to execute as it would be flagged, therefore printing our error message!

 	user_input = "Decorations'; DROP TABLE Products; --"